AndresGarelli/ImageJ-Larva-Tracking-Tool/README.md

+Download files separately or all the files in one single "tracking macros FiJi.rar" file

-Extract the "tracking macros.rar" file to the macros folder in imagej fiji.app/macros (or imagej.app/macros)
+Extract "tracking macros FiJi.rar" to the macros folder in imagej fiji.app/macros (or imagej.app/macros)

 Confirm that you want to replace the startupMacros.fiji file with the new one.